 “Wow, you can’t take a joke?”

-Sometimes a simple, “What did you mean by that?” can throw the manipulator off and reveal their intentions.
-Keep it calm but direct.
+Sometimes a simple, “What did you mean by that?” can throw them off and reveal their intentions.

-This isn’t about you, it’s about their insecurity.
-Confident people don’t need to tear others down to feel seen.
+This isn’t about you; it’s about their insecurity.
+Confident people don’t tear others down.

-You can say something like, “I’m not interested in engaging with people who talk to me like that.”
-That’s a boundary, not an attitude.
+Try: “I’m not interested in engaging with people who talk to me like that.”
+Boundaries aren’t “attitudes.”
+They’re self-respect.

-If someone consistently makes you feel small, confused, or insecure…you don’t owe them continued access.
-Block, delete, and move on.
+If someone consistently makes you feel small, confused, or insecure, you don’t owe them continued access.
+Block, delete, and keep it moving.

 Are you ready to go back into the dating game?
 This can be challenging, particularly…